 The only things I bought to complete the tree were a metre long threaded metal rod, some washers and nuts.

 The tree was not difficult to make.
 Basically, I drilled a hole through the middle of the longest piece of driftwood and through the base, slotted a long threaded metal rod through both and secured underneath with a nut and washer, counter sinking the nut to ensure it did not stick out from the wood.
 (The tree would not stand up otherwise.)
 Then I drilled the centre of the next longest piece of wood and slotted it on top of the first and so on until the tree was tall enough.
 Regarding the tree, when I say ‘I…’ I really mean my husband as he does not trust me with power tools!

 Due to breakages, we managed to end up missing the vital top piece so had to go out beach-combing one more time (shame).

 Then for the tree ornaments.
 Again, really simple; I wrapped some silver coloured wire around the pieces of sea glass and hung them onto the tree with cotton thread.
 I added to a couple of them by attaching them to some more wire shaped into angels.
 They’re not going to be that strong as the wire was quite thin so I will have to pack them away carefully to save them for next year.
 I didn’t manage to make as many as I could do with but I have plenty more pieces of sea glass and can make some more decorations when I have a spare minute or two.

-Our old Christmas lights would have been far too big for my new tree so I bought some very cheap battery operated lights: Battery Operated Fairy Lights with 20 White LEDs by Lights4fun.
+Our old Christmas lights would have been far too big for my new tree so I bought some very cheap battery operated lights.
 I’m not sure what their lifespan is but they’re exactly what I needed for now.